 And, when you're ready to remodel or replace your old laminate floor with a new one, the eco-friendliness continues apace.
 The Floating Floor process we used is easy to remove without damaging the boards, so they can be used to breathe new life into another space.

-The flooring can also be recycled, ground up and then composted or even burned as an alternative energy source.
+The flooring can also be recycled, ground up, composted, or even burned as an alternative energy source.
 The fact that there are no synthetic chemicals used in the process means it's safe for the environment too.

 It's Extremely Durable